We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, the service might not be a good fit if you have severe food allergies or strict dietary needs.
 It’s also not ideal if you dislike cooking, and it’s more expensive than going grocery shopping and cooking meals from scratch.

-Still, if you value the convenience of a meal delivery service and have no specific dietary needs, Martha and Marley Spoon is a promising option.
+Still, if you value the convenience of a meal delivery service and have no specific dietary needs, Martha Stewart & Marley Spoon is a promising option.